-Brad has deep roots in the community, including longtime service with one of the largest non-profit social welfare institutions in the state, the Jewish United Fund/Jewish Federation of Metropolitan Chicago.
-He is a member of the Chicago Council on Global Affairs.
-Among other commitments, he served as director of Business and Professional People for the Public Interest.
+Brad has deep roots in the community, including longtime service with one of the largest non-profit institutions in the state, the Jewish United Fund/Jewish Federation of Metropolitan Chicago.
+He is also a member of the Chicago Council on Global Affairs.

 He earned his bachelor’s degree in Industrial Engineering as well as his MBA from Northwestern University.

 Brad and his wife, Julie, live in Deerfield and have two sons, Adam and Daniel.
 When he isn’t on the campaign trail, he loves to be on the bike trails throughout the district.
 He enjoys hearing from people in the community and listening to their ideas on how Congress can better serve them.